 A mixture of rehydrated dried mushrooms and fresh wild mushrooms, cooked down slowly for intensity of flavour, makes a wonderful tart/quiche.
 Second only to a cheese and onion quiche for me, this is great served warm for so many occasions when good comfort food is the prder of the day.

-I have been making this tart, which is a variation on a handed-down recipe from my gran, for many years, but over the years I have upped the mushroom flavour: rehydrating a few dried mushrooms in hot milk and puréeing some of the mixture achieves a seriously wonderful depth of flavour.
+I have been making this tart for many years, but over the years I have upped the mushroom flavour: rehydrating a few dried mushrooms in hot milk and puréeing some of the mixture achieves a seriously wonderful depth of flavour.

 Some wild mushrooms, sautéed in just a little butter with some garlic and chopped parsley, can be scattered on top just before serving.